mdeous/virtualenvwrapper.github/README.md

 virtualenvwrapper.github is a template for virtualenvwrapper.project (by Doug Hellmann).
 It automaticaly creates a GitHub repository for the new project, initializes the local repository and configures the remote origin.
+If the GitHub repository already exists, user will be prompted to clone the repository or abort the operation.

 Dependencies
 ------------